 Stephen Howard, Chief Executive, Business in the Community said: “The Responsible Business Awards provide the proof that from the largest global multinational to the smallest local firm, business is a powerful force for good in society.
 This year we have seen some profound examples of what business can achieve when it puts responsibility at the heart of its operations.
 I congratulate Veolia for the practical action it has taken to build a fairer world and more sustainable future."

-Veolia's services benefit the UK population through waste and recycling services, water management and treatment, generating low carbon and renewable heat and electricity, and by providing new materials to industry.
+Veolia's services in London benefit the population through recycling and waste services, generating low carbon and renewable heat and electricity, and by providing new materials to industry.
 These cut emissions to help mitigate climate change, and preserve precious resources for future generations.

 Presented at a Gala Dinner on July 11, 2016 at the London O2, the independently judged Awards celebrate and reward organisations who work in a sustainable and responsible way.
 Attended by 1,600 guests from businesses, communities, NGOs, government and media the annual event emphasized this strategy and its importance to communities and the environment.